kyclark/pfb2025/lectures/testing.md

 - You can write better tests in Copilot using the following tips:

+  - Be as explicit as possible when writing your prompts.

-  - Start your Copilot Chat prompt with "*Write pytest-style unit tests for X function in myscript.py...*"
+  - Start your Copilot Chat prompt with *"Write pytest-style unit tests for X function in myscript.py..."*

   - By default Copilot with put test functions in a separate test script.
-To include them in the same script containing the functions being tested, you have to tell Copilot explicitly (e.g., "*... put the test functions in myscript.py...*")
+To include them in the same script containing the functions being tested, tell Copilot to do so (e.g., *"... put the test functions in myscript.py..."*)

   - Write doc strings for each function.
 This not only provides human users more context about how your function(s) work, it helps Copilot as well.
 Describe:

     - input arguments and their expected type(s)
     - output data type(s) returned
     - any exceptions raised and in what conditions
     - Include typical usecases as examples; Copilot will often include them as unit tests.

     ```python
     def negate(value):
         """Negate numeric values